awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-managed-linux.md

 # Installing SSM Agent on Servers and Virtual Machines in a Linux Hybrid Environment<a name="sysman-install-managed-linux"></a>

 Before you begin, locate the Activation Code and Activation ID that were sent to you after you completed the managed\-instance activation\.
 You will specify the Code and ID in the following procedure\.
+For information, see [Creating a Managed\-Instance Activation for a Hybrid Environment](sysman-managed-instance-activation.md)\.

 **Important**
 This procedure is for servers and virtual machines \(VMs\) in an on\-premises or hybrid environment\.
 To download and install SSM Agent on an Amazon EC2 Linux instance, see [Installing and Configuring SSM Agent on Amazon EC2 Linux Instances](sysman-install-ssm-agent.md)\.